neurodatascience/QLS612-Overview/index.md

 ## Approach to teaching

 This year, we will be returning to in-person learning!
-Students taking the course for credit will have to attend lectures in room 189 (QLS Conference Room) of 550 Sherbrooke Street E. Students will be required to attend in-person lectures for all of the modules and will have access to [lectures materials and online content](https://neurodatascience.github.io/QLS612-Overview/lectures-materials.html) to better consolidate the material.
+Students taking the course for credit will have to attend lectures in room 189 (QLS Conference Room) of 550 Sherbrooke Street W. Students will be required to attend in-person lectures for all of the modules and will have access to [lectures materials and online content](https://neurodatascience.github.io/QLS612-Overview/lectures-materials.html) to better consolidate the material.
 Course grading will be based on the results of 2 in-person quizzes (see [schedule](https://neurodatascience.github.io/QLS612-Overview/tut-schedule.html)).
 The course requires that you have a laptop and instructions for installation are [here](https://neurodatascience.github.io/QLS612-Overview/setup.html).

 ## Acknowledgements and funders
 We are grateful for support from HBHL NeuroHub and the NIH funded ReproNim centre.